Vulture (Marvel Comics): Jimmy Natale

 Jimmy Natale as Vulture.
 Cover to The Amazing Spider-Man #623.
 Art by Joe Quinones.

-A fourth Vulture appears in the story arc "Spider-Man 24/7".
-He is a human/bird hybrid vigilante rather than supervillain, mercilessly killing and eating criminals.
-While fighting, he temporarily blinded Spider-Man with an acid that the creature spits in his face.
-Spider-Man defeated a newer Vulture in the Yankee Stadium.
+A fifth Vulture appears in the story arc "Spider-Man 24/7".
+He is a human/bird hybrid vigilante rather than a supervillain, mercilessly killing and eating criminals.
+While fighting, he temporarily blinded Spider-Man with an acid that the creature spit in his face.
+Spider-Man later defeated this new Vulture in the Yankee Stadium.

-During The Gauntlet storyline, he escaped from prison and goes after the mobsters responsible for his transformation.
-The first mobster he finds revealed Vulture's past as the Maggia's "cleaner" Jimmy Natale and then, lies about the transformation caused by J. Jonah Jameson.
-In truth, it is actually Dr. Charles Goss, a biochemist who used these machines that were previously owned by the Stillwell brothers so they can have a new Vulture.
-Dr. Goss fibs that Jameson had a hand in his creation, until he confessed to the proper authorities.
-When Spider-Man fended him off, Vulture visits the mobster again, who came clean for being behind his mutation.
-After that, he killed him.
-Vulture was later seen soaring above the Daily Bugle ruins and flew past by a jobless Peter Parker at night.
+During The Gauntlet storyline, Vulture escapes from prison and goes after the mobsters responsible for his transformation.
+The first mobster he finds reveals Vulture's past as the Maggia's "cleaner" Jimmy Natale, and lies about his transformation being caused by J. Jonah Jameson.
+In truth, it was Dr. Charles Goss, a biochemist who used machines previously owned by the Stillwell brothers to create a new Vulture.
+Dr. Goss fibs that Jameson had a hand in his creation, until he confesses to the proper authorities.
+After Spider-Man fends him off, Vulture visits the mobster again, who comes clean about being behind his mutation.
+After that, Vulture kills him.
+He is later seen soaring above the Daily Bugle ruins and flies past by a jobless Peter Parker at night.

-In the Origin of the Species story-arc, the Vulture joins Doctor Octopus' supervillain team, which was assembled to procure specific items.
-He attacks Spider-Man, who is caring for Lily Hollister's newborn child in Hamilton Heights, but their fight was interrupted by the Freak.
-The two villains team-up after a brief scrimmage and are knocked out by Spider-Man.
+In the Origin of the Species story-arc, Vulture joins Doctor Octopus' supervillain team, which was assembled to procure specific items.
+He attacks Spider-Man, who is caring for Lily Hollister's newborn child in Hamilton Heights, but their fight is interrupted by the Freak.
+The two villains team up after a brief scrimmage and are knocked out by Spider-Man.

 A further-mutated Vulture is hired by the Exchange to assassinate the Punisher.
-Vulture ambushes the vigilante at an abandoned warehouse, and the two engage in an aerial battle, which ends with the Punisher fatally stabbing the Vulture in the torso and jaw, causing him to crash land in the South Bronx.
-The Punisher fled the scene, leaving Vulture's body to be recovered by the NYPD, and examined by Carlie Cooper.
+Vulture ambushes the vigilante at an abandoned warehouse, and the two engage in an aerial battle, which ends with the Punisher fatally stabbing Vulture in the torso and jaw, causing him to crash land in the South Bronx.
+The Punisher flees the scene, leaving Vulture's body to be recovered by the NYPD and examined by Carlie Cooper.